gradle/gradle-talks/talks/groovy-for-gradle/src/slides/02-features.md

     }

 Will call the closure once for each item, passing the item to the closure as the argument.

-## Closure symbol resolution

-Closure bodies can access anything that you would normally be able to access at that point (i.e. lexical scope + instance scope).

-    class Thing {
-        String name = "fred"
-        Closure nameSayer = {
-            println name
-        }
-    }

-    def thing = new Thing()
-    thing.nameSayer() // "fred"

 ## Closures take references